 The Frog in the Stone

-Stories abound of living frogs being found encased in solid rock.
-What's really going on here?
+Stories of living frogs being found encased in solid rock have a more interesting (and reality-based) explanation.

 Today we're going to take a rock hammer, split open a nodule of stone, and be amazed as a perfectly preserved frog hops out from a cavity within.
 This same surprising phenomenon has been reported since the fifteenth century, as many as 210 separate incidents, by some reports.
 If you believe the stories, frogs and toads have the ability to survive impossibly long time periods sealed inside solid rock.
 Examples include a toad extracted from a block of stone by excavators in Hartlepool, England in 1865; a British soldier working in a quarry during WWII who found one inside a slab of rock retrieved from 20 feet underground; and some French workmen who split open a flintstone in 1851 and found a living toad inside a cavity that perfectly matched its body contours.
 But these are only a few; many, many similar stories are found throughout the literature.
 With so many stories describing nearly the exact same phenomenon, one has to conclude that there must be something to it.
 Do frogs indeed have this astonishing ability?

 A difficulty encountered when investigating this is that the majority of such stories are second and third hand reports from the 18th and 19th centuries.
 This means we don't have anything to examine, much less test.
 What we have is usually a pulp news reporter's interpretation of a story he heard from someone.
 That doesn't make it wrong, but it does add a chain of elements of unreliability to each story, and it certainly leaves us empty handed if we want to verify any part of it.
 We can, however, take a look at the science that is known.
 Is it possible for an amphibian — or any other animal — to actually go completely dormant for what seems an impossibly long time, and emerge alive?